 Figure 1 | Schematic overview of the ToxTempAssistant workflow.
 The ToxTempAssistant enables automated drafting of ToxTemp templates using a large language model (LLM).
 Users upload contextual documents along with the assay name and short assay description.
-For each of the 77 ToxTemp questions, targeted prompts extract relevant information via the LLM.
-Deviating from the graphic, the current software implementation sends requests to the LLM in parallel.
+For each of the 77 ToxTemp questions across 11 sections (Krebs et al., 2019), targeted prompts extract relevant information via the LLM.
+Deviating from the graphic, the current software implementation allows sending requests to the LLM in parallel.
 Users validate and edit the draft before exporting the completed template.